rozek/gundb-simple-file-storage-adapter/README.md

 # gundb-simple-file-storage-adapter #

-a trivial file storage adapter for GunDB
+a simple file storage adapter for GunDB

 This repository contains an extremely simple [GunDB](https://github.com/amark/gun) storage adapter which persists incoming nodes in a single JSON file on the file system.
 It cannot be used in the browser but is meant for Node.js